Province of Southern Africa

 The Province of Southern Africa is an autonomous province of the Anglican Catholic Church (ACC).
 It constitutes the Third Province of the Anglican Catholic Church and has dioceses in South Africa, Tanzania, and Zimbabwe.
 As a part of Continuing Anglicanism which formed from the Congress of St. Louis, it is traditionally catholic in liturgy and doctrine and uses the 1954 Book of Common Prayer and its authorised derivatives.
-While it was epsicopally reliant on the American part of the Anglican Catholic Church for many years, it is considered an African Independent Church.
+While it was episcopally reliant on the American part of the Anglican Catholic Church for many years, it is considered an African Independent Church.